FilipRokita/LPMPUSH/README.md

 <img src="LPMPUSH.png">

 # How to use
-1. Compile LPMPUSH
+1. Run LPMPUSH
-2. Run the exe
-3. Input the key you want to enable LPMPUSH with (must be uppercase)
+2. Input the key you want to enable LPMPUSH with (must be uppercase)
-4. Input the key you want to disable LPMPUSH with (must be uppercae)
+3. Input the key you want to disable LPMPUSH with (must be uppercae)
-5. Enable and disable it with the buttons selected before
+4. Enable and disable it with the buttons selected before

-# Author
-Filip Rokita</br>
-www.filiprokita.com